ambuda-org/vidyut/README.md

 ### Through Python

-*(Note [2022-12-26]: these bindings are currently stale, and we are in the process of updating them.)*

 We provide first-class support for Python through the [vidyut][vidyut-pypi] Python package, which we define in the [vidyut-py][vidyut-py] repo.
 If you have Python installed on your machine, you can install Vidyut as follows.